JuanValeraDev/Web_Development_Exercises/README.md

-# Technical Test Project - Juan Valera Reales
+# Web development exercises- Juan Valera Reales

 ## Description

-This repository contains the solution to a technical test project created by Juan Valera Reales for Tubuntu Technologies.
+This repository contains two exercises created by Juan Valera Reales for practicing web development skills.
 The project consists of two main parts: a frontend application built with React and Vite, and a backend API developed with Node.js and Docker.

 ### Frontend